 - Look for any buffer overflows.

-- Also look for missing initialisations.
+- Also, look for missing initializations.

 - Make sure all array indices are properly validated.

 - Look for and ensure proper locking.